 Keys must join your data

 The elusive “Customer 360” enables a Customer Success Manager to know exactly how a customer is doing.
-I wrote about the value of it here.

 By definition, a Customer 360 is created by joining data from various sources like your Sales CRM, Support CRM, usage data, billing data, survey data, etc. This means you need a “key” to match up those records to a common customer record.
 A key is unique identifier, often a long string of letters and digits.
 For example, an Account I.D. in your Salesforce in instance looks like this: “999bb7c9999f27d11d09a5e”